alanbarr/CC3000_Host_Tester/README.md

 2. Connect the LP to your Host / Device Under Test (see Pins below).
 2. Reset the Launchpad - it should wait until it detects pins have been initialised.
 3. Start your host program.
-4. Monitor the UART serial connect for output.
+4. Monitor the UART serial connection for output.

 ## Pins